hallvaaw/awesome-biological-image-analysis/README.md

 - [ImageJ2](https://github.com/imagej/imagej2) - ImageJ2 is a rewrite of ImageJ for multidimensional image data, with a focus on scientific imaging.
 - [ImageJ.JS](https://github.com/imjoy-team/imagej.js) - Image analysis in the browser with ImageJ.
 - [ImagePy](https://github.com/Image-Py/imagepy) - ImagePy is an open source image processing framework written in Python.
+- [MIPLIB](https://github.com/sakoho81/miplib) - A Python software library with a variety of functions for (optical) microscopy image restoration, reconstruction and analysis.
 - [napari](https://github.com/napari/napari) - napari is a fast, interactive, multi-dimensional image viewer for Python.
 - [napari-J](https://github.com/MontpellierRessourcesImagerie/napari-J) - A plugin to exchange data with FIJI and to use FIJI image analysis from napari.
 - [OpenCV](https://github.com/opencv/opencv) - OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.